4WD MODIFICATIONS – COMMUNICATIONS & NAVIGATION

 When you’re touring in remote areas it’s important to know exactly where you are; never ever leave home without navigation equipment or at the very least, maps of the area you’re visiting.
 In the event of a breakdown or emergency it’s vital that you have a reliable means of communication to call for assistance.

-We bought our satellite telephone years ago and wouldn’t leave home without it; a couple of vehicle breakdowns and medical emergencies during our travels in Australia’s Outback and the satellite telephone has more than paid for itself.
+We bought our satellite telephones years ago and wouldn’t leave home without one of them; a couple of vehicle breakdowns and medical emergencies during our travels in Australia’s Outback and our best satellite telephone has more than paid for itself.

 Outback Travel Australia relies on the VKS737 network on all bush trips.
 Contrary to the belief of many, HF isn’t ‘dinosaur’ system, but thanks to recent developments is the communications network of choice for remote area travel and disaster relief.

-Queensland-based Hema has long been the leader in mapping Australia for bush travellers and the company’s App for iPad and iPhone puts detailed outback map data in your lap or pocket.
+Queensland-based Hema has an App for Apple and Android device users that puts detailed outback map data in your lap or pocket.